Substance Abuse Triggers: Easiest To Do, Hardest To Undo

-In these times, it is hard to completely cut off oneself from the world where you meet addicts everywhere so avoiding triggers isn’t feasible always.
-However, some steps that you can take to ensure sobriety include:
+In these times, it is hard to completely cut off oneself from the world where a person meets addicts everywhere, so avoiding triggers isn’t feasible always.
+However, some steps that one can take to ensure sobriety include:

-- Avoiding accepting invitations to places where you are sure that drugs and alcoholic beverages will be present.
+- Avoiding accepting invitations to places where one is sure that drugs and alcoholic beverages will be present.